kurator-dev/kurator/docs/content/en/docs/fleet-manager/rollout/abtest/abtest.md

 kubectl get canary -n webapp -w --kubeconfig=/root/.kube/kurator-member1.config

-NAME      STATUS        WEIGHT   LASTTRANSITIONTIME backend   Initialized   0        2024-01-11T02:40:40Z backend   Progressing   0        2024-01-11T09:01:40Z
+NAME      STATUS        WEIGHT   LASTTRANSITIONTIME backend   Initialized   0        2024-01-12T08:53:40Z backend   Progressing   0        2024-01-12T08:55:10Z
-backend   Progressing   10       2024-01-11T09:03:10Z
-backend   Progressing   10       2024-01-11T09:04:40Z
-backend   Progressing   20       2024-01-11T09:06:10Z
+backend   Progressing   0        2024-01-12T08:56:40Z
-backend   Progressing   30       2024-01-11T09:07:40Z
+backend   Progressing   0        2024-01-12T08:58:10Z
-backend   Progressing   40       2024-01-11T09:09:10Z
+backend   Progressing   0        2024-01-12T08:59:40Z
-backend   Progressing   50       2024-01-11T09:10:40Z
+backend   Progressing   0        2024-01-12T09:01:10Z
-backend   Promoting     0        2024-01-11T09:12:10Z
+backend   Promoting     0        2024-01-12T09:02:40Z
-backend   Finalising    0        2024-01-11T09:13:40Z
+backend   Finalising    0        2024-01-12T09:04:10Z
-backend   Succeeded     0        2024-01-11T09:15:10Z
+backend   Succeeded     0        2024-01-12T09:05:40Z
 ```

 {{< image width="100%"
-link="./image/canary.svg"
+link="./image/abtesting.svg"
 >}}

-- As shown in the diagram, after triggering a canary deployment, the Kurator Rollout Plugin will first create pod(s) for the new version.
+- As shown in the diagram, after triggering an A/B Testing, the Kurator Rollout Plugin will first create pod(s) for the new version.
-- It will then gradually shift traffic to the new version pod by increasing its traffic weight in the result metric over time.
-This `WEIGHT`  in the displayed result represents the current percentage of traffic accessing the new version pod during the analysis.
+- The new version will then undergo multiple test iterations.
+During this testing period, incoming requests matching the defined criteria will be routed to the new version.
+Various testing metrics will be evaluated to determine the health and stability of the new release.
 - Upon validating the new version through testing and confirming it is ready for release, Kurator will proceed to replace the old version with the new version across the entire cluster.
 - It will then remove the canary pod, completing the rollout process.